wongsingfo/cf-master/template.md

 **Solution Design:**

 **Step 1:** "Proposed Solution".
 Then brainstorm and design the solution.
 Be aware of the time complexity of the solution.
 The solution should be as optimal as possible.
-Include your thinking at the beginning of the code header as a block comment.

 Here are some guidelines to help you analyze the problem:
 - Summarize the problem